A team huddle is a great alternative to a mundane meeting!

 Below, find I suggestions on how to hold the best team huddle possible, whether your team is face-to-face, or remote.

-What Your Team Will Get Out Of The Team Huddle?
+What Will Your Team Get Out of a Team Huddle?

 - A chance to ask questions about new projects, plans, initiatives, policies, etc.